EconLuca/econluca.github.io/_pages/publications.md

 I worked on several topics during my studies and wrote some theses.
 You find them here:

 # Master level #
-* Cermak, L. D. (2023).
-Managerial Risk-taking in the German Bundesliga [Master thesis].
-Università degli studi di Pavia. (forthcoming).
+* Master thesis: Managerial Risk-taking in the German Bundesliga, Università degli studi di Pavia (2023, forthcoming)

 # Bachelor level #

 ### Economics ###
-* Cermak, L. D. (2021).
-Auswirkungen von Erwartungen und Strategiewechseln im Profifußball am Beispiel der Fußball-Bundesliga – eine verhaltensökonomische Analyse [Bachelorarbeit].
-Universität Ulm. (in German)
+* Bachelor thesis: Effects of Expectations and Changes in Strategy in Professional Football Using the Example of the Bundesliga - a Behavioral Economic Analysis, Ulm University (2021, in German)
-* Cermak, L. D. (2020).
-Pay what you want: Reziprozität als Geschäftsmodell?
-[Seminararbeit].
-Universität Ulm. (in German)
+* Seminar thesis: Pay what you want: Reciprocity as a Business Model?, Ulm University (2020, in German)

 ### Psychology ###
-* Cermak, L. D. (2022).
-Machine Learning in der psychologischen Diagnostik – Stand der aktuellen Forschung [Seminararbeit].
-Universität Ulm. (in German)
+* Seminar thesis: Machine Learning in Psychological Diagnostics - State of the Art, Ulm University (2022, in German)
-* Cermak, L. D. (2021).
-Home-Office und Boundary Crossing [Seminararbeit].
-Universität Ulm. (in German)
+* Seminar thesis: Home-Office and Boundary Crossing, Ulm University (2021, in German)
-* Cermak, L. D. (2020).
-Maßnahmen zur Motivationsförderung bei Studienanfängern am Beispiel des Studienbereichs Mathematik an der Universität Ulm [Seminararbeit].
-Universität Ulm. (in German)
+* Seminar thesis: Measures to Encourage Motivation among first-year Students using the Example of Mathematics at the Ulm University, Ulm University (2020, in German)
-* Cermak, L. D. (2020).
-Systematische Übersicht über stressreduzierende Effekte von Waldbaden bei jungen Erwachsenen [Seminararbeit].
-Universität Ulm. (in German)
+* Seminar thesis: Systematic Review of Stress-reducing Effects of Forest Bathing in Young Adults, Ulm University (2020, in German)
-* Cermak, L. D. (2020).
-Einfluss auditiv-kognitiver Informationsverarbeitung auf die mentale Belastung des Fahrers und auf die Fahrleistung [Seminararbeit].
-Universität Ulm. (in German)
+* Seminar thesis: Influence of auditory-cognitive Information Processing on the Mental Load of the Driver and on the Driving Performance, Ulm University (2020, in German)
-* Cermak, L. D. (2020). Über die Wichtigkeit der Psychotherapie in der Onkologie [Seminararbeit].
-Universität Ulm. (in German)
+* Seminar thesis: On the Importance of Psychotherapy in Oncology, Ulm University (2020, in German)